HeroicKatora/oxide-auth/Migration.md

 -----

-[WIP] QueryParamter is now a private struct with several `impl From<_>` as substitutes for the previous enum variants.
+QueryParamter is now a private struct with several `impl From<_>` as substitutes for the previous enum variants.
 This should make frontend implementation more straightforward by simply invoking `.into()` while allowing introduction of additional representations in a non-breaking change (variants of public enums are strictly speaking breaking changes while new impls of crate types are not).

 -----